pkemp/mongoose-query-parser/README.md

 - `QueryOptions`: object contains the following properties:
     - `filter` which contains the query criteria
     - `populate` which contains the query population.
 Please see [Mongoose Populate](http://mongoosejs.com/docs/populate.html) for more details
+    - `deepPopulate` which contains the query population Oobject.
+Please see [Mongoose Deep Popute](https://mongoosejs.com/docs/populate.html#deep-populate) for more details
     - `select` which contains the query projection
     - `sort`, `skip`, `limit` which contains the cursor modifiers for paging purpose